Katherine Parkinson: Career

 In 2016, Parkinson performed in the stage play Dead Funny at the Vaudeville Theatre.
 In 2018 and 2019, she performed in Home, I'm Darling, for which she was nominated for an Olivier Award, as well as in Defending the Guilty, a legal sitcom which aired for one series on BBC Two and was subsequently renewed for a second, before being cancelled due to coronavirus.

 She played Emma Jeanne Desfosses in Marjane Satrapi's film adaptation of Lauren Redniss's Radioactive in 2019, detailing the life of Marie Curie.

 In 2019, Parkinson's debut work as a playwright, Sitting, had its London premiere, following a month-long run at the Edinburgh Fringe.
 The play was well reviewed, with The Guardian writing "Parkinson delicately reveals connections that, by the end, give the play a wistful emotional weight."
 Parkinson adapted the play for BBC Four in early 2021.

 Parkinson appeared in series 10 of Taskmaster in 2020.
 Parkinson won the second episode but was behind in total points for the majority of the series, and ended up in last place.

 In 2022, Parkinson played Nell Taylor in the film The Nan Movie and, in 2024, she portrayed Lizzie Vereker in Disney+'s period drama Rivals, an adaptation of Jilly Cooper's novel of the same title.
 For her role in the series, Parkinson was nominated at the 2025 British Academy Television Awards for the Best Supporting Actress category.

-In June 2025, it was announced that Parkinson would portray Molly Weasley in the upcoming Harry Potter TV series.
+In June 2025, it was announced that Parkinson would portray Molly Weasley in the upcoming Harry Potter TV series for which she received attacks on social media regarding writer J. K. Rowling's views.

 Personal life

 Parkinson married actor Harry Peacock in 2009, and they have two daughters.
 Parkinson and Peacock first met in 2003, Parkinson relating, "I met my husband doing a workshop based on the book Heart of A Dog by Mikhail Bulgakov.
 He was the dog."
 Both starred in the TV series The Kennedys.
 Peacock has lupus.
 Parkinson is the daughter-in-law of the late Trevor Peacock.
+Speaking to the Elizabeth Day's podcast in 2026, Parkinson shared her younger aspirations of being an astronaut or working for MI5, going as far as taking the "MI5 exam".